joshthecoder/titanium_apps/ReadMe.md

 Running App
 -----------
-Either use tibuild.py:
-  > tibuild.py -t bundle HelloWorld/

-Or import it into Titanium Studio.
+You can import the app into Titanium Studio or use tibuild.py directly.